-The Northwest Area Mobility Study (NAMS) is a collaborative effort that addressed significant cost increases and delays associated with building and operating the 41-mile commuter rail line from Longmont to Denver (commonly referred to as the Northwest Rail).
-The study concluded in YEAR with elected officials, the Regional Transportation District (RTD), Colorado Department of Transportation (CDOT) and 13 area jurisdictions and agencies reaching consensus on transit priorities in the region.
-Those priorities include:
+The Northwest Area Mobility Study (NAMS) is a collaborative effort that addressed significant cost increases and delays associated with building and operating the 41-mile Northwest Rail commuter rail line from Longmont to Denver.
+The study concluded with elected officials, the Regional Transportation District (RTD), Colorado Department of Transportation (CDOT) and 13 area jurisdictions and agencies reaching consensus on transit priorities in the region.

 - US 36 Bus Rapid Transit (BRT): Determine the remaining FasTracks BRT funding/scope for the US 36 corridor and complete corresponding commitments.

-- Priority Arterial BRT Corridors: Conduct advanced planning and design of arterial BRT on Colorado 119, State Highway 7 and State Highway 287.
+- Priority Arterial BRT Corridors: Conduct advanced planning and design of arterial BRT on CO 119, CO 7 and US 287.
 New funding must be identified for these and other arterial BRT corridors.

 - US 36 to Denver Reverse Commute: Work with CDOT to evaluate the reverse commute traffic between Denver Union Station and US 36 (e.g. Boulder-bound a.m. travel and Denver-bound p.m. travel).
 For the I-25 downtown Express Lane, evaluate alternatives to ease reverse commute traffic.

 - B Line (formerly known as Northwest Rail): Annually evaluate strategies to accelerate implementation of the B Line while recognizing it is a long-term project.
-Evaluate the feasibility and cost of constructing the line in segments and the potential for extending the bus line to Longmont.
+Evaluate the feasibility and cost of constructing the line in segments.

 - Additional Arterial BRT: Consider implementing additional arterial BRT/enhanced bus corridors (South Boulder Road, 120th Avenue and Colorado 42/95th Street)